Taking part in the activity

 There’s usually around 3 experts online for each chat.
 If no one is available at your booking time, we’ll be in touch with you to rearrange.

-To cancel or rearrange your chat booking for any reason, please get in touch by email: firstname.lastname@example.org or phone us on 01225 326 892 ASAP.
+If you need to cancel or rearrange a booked chat, that’s not a problem – but please cancel it from your dashboard.
 We need to let the experts know and allow them to get back to their day jobs!

 How do students ask a question?